Anvil/bash-argsparse/README.md

 * You cannot have a short option without a long option.
 * Too few verifications about property values are made.
-* Compliance against some bash settings like nounset and errexit has not (yet) been proved, but is wished.
+* Compliance against some bash settings like errexit has not (yet) been proved, but is wished.
 * Compliance with Non-bind versions of the "host" command has not been tested.